B1nus/wezy/README.md

 ```
 # Bundles
 > [!WARNING]
-> This syntax relies on coloring to be readable.
+> - This syntax relies on coloring to be readable.

-> [!WARNING]
-> This adds a lot of complexity
+> - This adds complexity.
 ```
 bundle PLAYER
   number x